 Film Studies is an academic subject that has been taught in universities since the 1960s and film is considered to be a valuable art form.
 Alongside theoretical, cultural and historical approaches to film, we look at analysing film and understanding techniques of film production in the context of marketing, distribution, exhibition and consumption of one of the most influential global businesses.

 In Year One you will have the opportunity to develop your appreciation and understanding of film as a dominant art form and as a vastly commercial venture.
 Along the way you will study camera work, editing, acting, set and costume design, lighting, story structure and genre in a variety of films.
-You will create your 1st film in year one, from Pre-production to Post-Production.
+You will create your first film in Year One, from pre-production to post-production.

 In Year Two you will continue to deepen your knowledge and appreciation of film by continuing your Hollywood and British film studies, but you will broaden your understanding beyond ‘mainstream’ cinema by developing your appreciation of Global film, Documentary film, Silent film and Experimental film.
-You will create your 2nd film: from script to screen, using industry standard equipment.
+You will create your second film from script to screen, using industry standard equipment.

 Each year we also run a week-long educational field trip to Hollywood and experience the day to day work of the major studios.